pdjr-modules/NOP100/README.md

    ```
    At this juncture you should be able to open the firmware-factory
    project in your preferred build environment (I use Code) and
-   compile a firmware which does nothing.
+   compile a firmware for your application which does nothing.
+Well,
+   not very much.
 5. Edit the ```.inc``` files downloaded at (3) to tailor and
    extend the module firmware to the requirements of your
    application.
-DO NOT MODIFY app.cpp.
+DO NOT MODIFY myapp.cpp.